Open for Business

 - Training and Outreach

-The Executive Order (PDF, opens new window) is the culmination of an extensive evaluation of existing practices and a collaborative effort between contractors, sub-contractors and County purchasing officials.
+The Executive Order (PDF) is the culmination of an extensive evaluation of existing practices and a collaborative effort between contractors, subcontractors and County purchasing officials.
 It advocates to develop better reporting methods, target specific industry sectors, foster more effective partnerships and provide assistance in conducting business with the County.

-The forms below are PDF and will open to a new window.
+The forms below are PDFs and will open to a new window.

 Compliance Reporting for Prime Contractors and Sub-Contractors

-Prime Contractors will report payments to minority and women subcontractors using an electronic payment verification system to comply with the terms and conditions of their Baltimore County contract in accordance with the Minority and Women Business Enterprise Requirement.
+- Prime Contractors will report payments to minority and women subcontractors using the MBE and WBE Compliance Portal to comply with the terms and conditions of their Baltimore County contract in accordance with the Minority and Women Business Enterprise Requirement.

-Subcontractors will have the ability to verify and acknowledge receipt of payments for work performed on County contracts via the compliance software.
+- Subcontractors will verify and acknowledge receipt of payments for work performed on County contracts via the MBE and WBE Compliance Portal.

-Prime contractors or consultants may use firms that have been certified by either Maryland Department of Transportation (MDOT) or Baltimore City's Minority Business Certification program for.
+Prime contractors or consultants may use firms that have been certified by either Maryland Department of Transportation (MDOT) or Baltimore City's Minority Business Certification program.

 Prime Contractors or Consultants must use firms that have been certified by Maryland Department of Transportation (MDOT).